astronomer/docs/software/log-in-to-software.md

 ## Log in to the Astro CLI

 Use the Astro CLI to [deploy code to Astro](https://docs.astronomer.io/astro/deploy-code) and create and manage Deployments.
-Astronomer uses refresh tokens to make sure that you don’t need to log in to the Astro CLI again after your first successful log in.
+Astronomer uses refresh tokens to make sure that you don’t need to log in to the Astro CLI every time you run a command.

 1. In the Astro CLI, run the following command: